 Still, weak sun is better than no sun, so we’d encourage getting outdoors to receive as much unblocked sun exposure on face and arms as is possible every day the weather cooperates with sunny skies and less frigid temps.
 But remember that even a low-SPF sunscreen will block the rays that are responsible for this conversion, so a northern winter is no time to use it!

 What you eat can make a difference as well.
 Vitamin D is found abundantly in mackerel and salmon and to a smaller degree in tuna, sardines, and anchovies.
-It’s plentiful in liver, too, and especially in cod liver oil.
-Rich food sources of Vitamin D according to the USDA are:
+It’s plentiful in egg yolk and liver, too, and especially in cod liver oil.

 For instance, we had sous-vide cooked salmon for dinner and made a delicious omelet for lunch the next day of fresh eggs, left over sous-vide cooked salmon, and cheese.